CedricDViou/idrogen/README.md

 # Git repository for Idrogen

-Firmware for Igrogen Board of the DAC-GEN project.
+Firmware for Idrogen Board of DAC-GEN project.

 ## Command line instructions